vmware-csa-team/AppDefense-Quick-Start-Guide/AppD Pages/2019-03-19-workshop-manual-horizon.md

 Managment Driven Events= Management Alert, Guest module down,

-## Blacklist and Whiteliost
+## Blacklist and Whitelist
-A Blacklist is an explicit listing of processes that are not allowed, when added to the Blacklist a process will be removed from every service in every scope.
+Blacklisting is the explicit listing of processes that are not allowed, when added to the Blacklist a process will be removed from every service in every scope.
 A Whitelist is an explicit listing of processes that are allowed, once added to the Whitelist a process will be added to every service within every scope.
 This can be applied in the service or in the "manage process" tab.

 ### Helpful URL's